ziaeecs/bootstrap-4-rtl/site/docs/4.5/components/forms.md

 {% highlight css %}
-/* Change values to match the radius of your form control */ .fix-rounded-right {
+/* Change values to match the radius of your form control */ .fix-rounded-left {
-  border-top-right-radius: .2rem !important;
+  border-top-left-radius: .2rem !important;
-  border-bottom-right-radius: .2rem !important;
+  border-bottom-left-radius: .2rem !important;
 }
 {% endhighlight %}